apmaros/together/docs/modern_continous_integration_pipeline.md

 ## CI/CD Pipeline
-Once application is dockerised, next step is to setup a continues integration server that will build the image at the the right time.
+Once application is dockerised, next step is to setup a continues integration server that will build the image at desired time.
 Typically, on each PR tests and static analysis is done to ensure code quality.
+To keep deployment as small as possible, the ideal option would be to deploy server on each push to `master` branch.
+After push, the code is packaged, image is publiched to repository and deployed to production server.
- On pushing to `master` branch is code packaged, published and deployed.

 As this project is focusing on being lightweight, we will attempt to use [Github Action](https://github.com/features/actions), which promises to _"make it easy to automate all software workflows"_

 ## Workflow
+The build is defined by its workflow.
 Workflow is automatize process that will carry on our build.
 It is configured in `steps`.
-Steps can be either preconfigured commonly used steps, or manual commands.
+Steps can be either preconfigured commonly used steps, or manual shell commands.
 Because we are using commonly used tools, all the steps will be already defined by community.

 This sections describes key points of typical workflow.
 More information can be found in [reference documentation](https://help.github.com/en/actions/reference/workflow-syntax-for-github-actions).
 Building application often requires secrets such as passwords, tokens or encryption keys.
 They are conveniently handled by [Github Secrets](https://developer.github.com/v3/actions/secrets/).

-**Event That Trigger Workflow**<br>
+**Workflow Trigger**<br>

 ```
 on: